-On average, demolition costs between $5 and $10 per sq. ft.
+On average, residential demolition costs $5 to $15 per square foot.

 This number could be higher or lower depending on various circumstances, like if you have asbestos, are removing the foundation, what the home is made of, where you live, etc.

 Of course, the best way to answer how much your demolition project will cost is to contact qualified demolition contractors in your area and have them quote you a price.

 Depending on the complexities of your job, they may give you an estimate over the phone, or more likely, they will come out and eyeball your property to give you the most accurate quote possible.

 Let's look at some examples of various residential demolition costs throughout the country...

 In Ferndale, Michigan, a 1,000 sq. ft. wood home with asbestos was demolished and returned to grade for a final cost of $10,000.
 That averages out to $10 per square foot.

 On a larger scale, a 15,000 sq. ft. fire-damaged home in Culver City, California was demolished for a final cost of $75,000.
 This averages out to about $5 per square foot.